Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: EXPERIMENTS

 Figure~\ref{fig:sir_experiment} compares the performance of the estimators.
 Since this problem is not amenable to an analytic solution, we estimate the ground-truth using a customized IS estimator with orders of magnitude more samples than estimates presented in the plot (see Appendix~\ref{apd:exp_hyperparams}).
-We see that our approach substantially improves on the baselines, with MCMC (here HMC) failing to provide any meaningful estimate; it produces no samples where $f(x)$ is significant.
-EPT with TAAnIS overcomes this through its use of a separate estimator for $\gamma(x)f(x)$.
-The fact that MCMC does far worse than AnIS, despite neither being target-aware, stems from the latter producing a greater diversity of (weighted) samples, a small number of which land in regions of high $f(x)$ by chance (cf. Appendix~\ref{apd:sir_discussion}).
+EPT substantially improves on the baselines, with MCMC (here HMC) failing to provide any meaningful estimate; it produces no samples where $f(x)$ is significant.
+EPT is able to overcome this through its use of a separate estimator for $\gamma(x)f(x)$.
+The fact that MCMC does far worse than AnIS, despite neither being target-aware, stems from the latter producing a greater diversity of (weighted) samples, a small number of which land in regions of high $f(x)$ by chance.
+To confirm that the failure of MCMC is not due to the specific implementation used we also computed results for this model in Stan, which produced similar results, see Appendix~\ref{apd:sir_discussion}.